fuzzypixelz/hustle/README.md

 ### Library

-This is the source code for the provided `Main.hs` program, it reformats a KDL document received through `stdin`.
+This is the source code for the provided `hustle-fmt` program, it reformats a KDL document received through `stdin`.

 ```hs